There are three main ways you can support SWVG’s work with asylum seekers.

-You can donate in lots of different ways – by attending one of our paid-for events, sponsoring a friend for a fund-raising activity, or simply by making an online donation.
+You can donate in lots of different ways – by attending one of our paid-for events, sponsoring a friend for a fund-raising activity, or simply by making a donation.

 Any amount you can give, small or large, will be used effectively and makes a big difference.

 Download the Standing Order / Gift Aid form here.
 This form can be used by all donors.
 Fill it in, and send it by email to Treasurer@swvg-refugees.org.uk or by post to the Treasurer, SWVG, PO Box 1615, Southampton, SO17 3WF.
 The Treasurer then makes a record, and forwards the form to your bank for processing.

 If you do not pay income tax in the UK, just leave the Gift Aid section blank.

 If you have set up the Standing Order with your bank using internet banking, please note that on the form or in the email.

 SWVG is a small volunteer-led charity dedicated to supporting local asylum seekers and refugees in particular difficulties or distress.